pierre-rouanet/doggy-scratchext/README.md

-# doggy-scratchext
+# meed-scratchext

-Scratch Extension for Doggy
+Scratch Extension for the Meed robot.